tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 #### Champion Tier

 Two battles per day, avoid all attack penalties for wearing heavy armor from a class that normally has such an attack penalty.
 During any other battles that day, you can still only use the once-per battle power from the adventurer-tier feat.

+## Psion Hybrid

+You lag one level behind in the three central columns of the Psion Level Progression table: daily spells, once-per-battle spells, and spell level.

+Three of the six possible random options from your affinity list now correspond to your other class.
+When your class is chosen, any warp effects or high weirdness you've got going on from a previous psion turn end.
+One your next turn, you must use a standard action attack from your non-psion class, just as if you had chosen a psionic affinity from your standard three psionic types.

+If your psionc talents allow you to draft random spells from other classes (Stench of Necromancy, Touch of Wizardry, Trace of the Divine, and Whiff of Sorcery), those spells remain with the attack or defense slots you assigned them to as usual.

+### Continual Warp

+#### Adventurer Tier

+If you have a warp effect already going, drawing the stone from your other class doesn't cancel the warp effect.
+The warp effect continues until it's replaced by another warp effect or the end of the battle, as usual.

+#### Champion Tier

+If you invested in high weirdness, your high weirdness effects don't stop when you draw a hybrid stone.

 ## Ranger Hybrid